openforcefield/openforcefield.org/content/community/faq/_index.md

 {{< br >}}{{< br >}}
 ## Requesting Letters of Collaboration

-We aim for our effort to be synergistic with, not competitive with, existing force field efforts, and are always excited to support other efforts to seek funding for exciting new force field science and technology.
+We will gladly support other efforts to seek funding for exciting new force field science and technology.
 We can articulate how our effort synergizes with yours through a Letter of Support that can be included with your funding application to agencies such as the NIH or NSF.
-To request a letter of support, please email [one of the Primary Investigators](https://openforcefield.org/members/) with the subject like "Requesting a Letter of Support from the Open Force Field Initiative" and include some information about your project.
+To request a letter of support, please email us at `info@openforcefield.org` or [one of the Primary Investigators](/about/team/#management) with the subject like "Requesting a Letter of Support from the Open Force Field Initiative" and include some information about your project.
 {{< br >}}{{< br >}}
 ## How can we collaborate with you?

 Collaborations can be science-focused or software-focused; if you are willing to commit to open science and open source software, you’re welcome to get involved with one of our science sub-groups focusing on specific parts of the project, and/or involved with code development.
 Both kinds of collaborations could also involve jointly exploring funding opportunities from federal or philanthropic agencies.
-Please reach out to the PIs or Lead Software Scientist Jeff Wagner by email to discuss potential involvement.
+Please reach out to info@openforcefield.org to discuss potential involvement.
 {{< br >}}{{< br >}}
 ## How can I use the research products of the Open Force Field Consortium (papers, data, software)?